 High levels of child poverty can impose a substantial economic cost to the United States.
 In 2018, a study by Michael McLaughlin and Mark R. Rank of Washington University in St. Louis measured the economic cost of child poverty by quantifying the costs of lower economic productivity, higher healthcare costs, and costs associated with crime, homelessness, and child maltreatment.
 The authors acknowledge that other important costs exist — such as emotional harm to children — but they are not easily quantifiable.

 The largest economic cost of child poverty is the reduced future earning potential of children born into poverty.
 For adults who experienced poverty during childhood, earnings were reduced by a total of $294 billion compared to adults who did not experience poverty during childhood in 2015.
 The next largest costs are related to street crime and poor health.
-In all, child poverty reduced the size of the economy by an estimated $1 trillion dollars, or 5.4 percent of gross domestic product, in 2015.
+In all, child poverty reduced the size of the economy by an estimated $1 trillion, or 5.4 percent of gross domestic product, in 2015.

 Conclusion